Members visit free all year! Join or renew today.

 Coldilocks: Female, born December 13, 1980 at Seneca Park Zoo in Rochester, NY.
 She arrived at the Zoo on October 6, 1981.
-She is slightly smaller than Klondike, but still weighs over 450 lbs.
+She weighs over 450 lbs.

 Polar bears have very good eyesight and hearing although their sense of smell is their most highly developed sense.
 These remarkable bears have a transparent eyelid (nictitating membrane) that work like a pair of sunglasses filtering out the excessive brightness of snow and sun.
 They also work as waterproof goggles underwater.